csae1152/FarmHandSocialTwitter/README.md

 # FarmhandSocialTwitter
-Spring Boot connector to Twitter for retrieving images.
+Spring Boot connector to Twitter for retrieving images and storing them.